LolHacksRule/AngryBirdsHeroes/README.md

 ## How do I contribute?

-Contact me on Discord or Twitter.
+Contact me on Discord or Twitter for whatever you want to contribute for, I will credit you for doing so.